vancluever/http-hello-go/README.md

 # http-hello-go

-This is a small web application that I use for demonstration purposes.
+This is a small web application that I use for demonstration purposes in various infrastructure projects.

 It's the Go equivalent of the demo Sinatra application that I use in my [Packer and Terraform Example][packer-terraform-example] and [2016 AWS Advent Demo][advent-demo] repositories, and serves the same purpose as a stand-in sample web app to demonstrate deployment patterns with [Packer][packer] and [Terraform][terraform].